abdul4rehman215/Incident-Response-and-Adversary-Emulation/lab15-web-shell-persistence-and-detection/README.md

 This lab focuses on defensive detection, response automation, and monitoring techniques used in real-world incident response scenarios.

+---

+# 🌍 Real-World Relevance

+Web shells are one of the most common post-exploitation persistence techniques used by attackers after exploiting:
+- File upload vulnerabilities
+- RCE vulnerabilities
+- LFI vulnerabilities
+- CMS plugin exploits

+### Security teams must implement:
+- Continuous scanning
+- Log monitoring
+- File integrity monitoring
+- Automated quarantine
+- Permission hardening

+---

+# 🎓 What I Learned

+- How attackers deploy stealth web shells
+- How to simulate real malicious traffic
+- How to automate detection and response
+- How to integrate monitoring into a response workflow
+- How to verify remediation success

+### Understanding web shell detection is essential for:
+- Incident response
+- Threat hunting
+- Web server hardening
+- Continuous monitoring
+- Regular scanning, monitoring, and permission hardening significantly reduce persistence risks in production environments.

+---

 # 🏁 Conclusion

 This lab provided hands-on experience with: